Alirezalm/psfit/README.md

 ***

 **PsFiT** is an open-source Python framework for distributed sparse model training, designed for scalability and optimized with GPU support.
-Using the DISADMM algorithm, PsFiT enables efficient \( L_0 \)-norm constrained learning for tasks like linear and logistic regression across multiple nodes.
+Using the DISADMM algorithm, PsFiT enables efficient L0-norm constrained learning for tasks like linear and logistic regression across multiple nodes.

 ### Features
-- **Distributed Sparse Model Training**: Efficient \( L_0 \)-norm constrained learning across multiple nodes.
+- **Distributed Sparse Model Training**: Efficient L0-norm constrained learning across multiple nodes.
 - **Scalability**: Optimized for single-node and multi-node setups, with GPU acceleration.
 - **Flexible Model Support**: Includes modules for linear regression, logistic regression, and softmax regression.
 - **User-Friendly API**: Intuitive APIs for easy integration and customization.